Introducing Minnie…she’s our enclosed trailer camper conversion that we will be working on.

 Don’t worry…the blog won’t be all about the camper.
 I’ll share the projects we do, and updates, but we still have plenty going on in the house.
 I think that the camper fits in well with small space living that we talk so much about and I though we could share some great ideas for working in storage, that still looked good, in a small space.
 My hope is that it will give you some good ideas and inspiration that you can use in your own home.

-So there you have it…our very own tiny RV trailer in the making.
+So there you have it…our very own tiny enclosed trailer camper conversion all ready for a makeover.

 The cat’s out of the bag and the tour is over.
 Now the real fun starts and we are so excited.